Opportunity and Risk Management

 Qualified top-down set of rules and regulations

-It is the task of the management holding company to put guidelines in place to form the basis on which a uniform and adequate handling and communication of risks can be ensured throughout the Group.
+The management holding company is tasked with putting risk management guidelines in place to form the basis on which a uniform and adequate handling and communication of risks can be ensured throughout the Group.
 We communicate the relevant concept to our subsidiaries and associated companies with the aid of a risk policy.
 This policy sets out principles concerning the

-We generally include all the consolidated companies of our business units in our risk management.
+We include all the consolidated companies of our business units in our risk management.
 We limit the risks arising from joint ventures in which we do not hold a majority stake by way of appropriate reporting and consultation structures, through participation in supervisory committees and through contractual arrangements.
 Members of the Executive Board of Salzgitter AG are, for instance, represented on the Supervisory Board of EUROPIPE GmbH, a joint venture, and Hüttenwerke Krupp Mannesmann GmbH.
-Moreover, on the reporting date, one Executive Board member of our company served on the Supervisory Board of Aurubis AG (NAAG), a participating investment of ours
+Moreover, on the reporting date, one Executive Board member of our company served on the Supervisory Board of Aurubis AG, a participating investment of ours.
+The anticipated economic development of these investments is regularly integrated into our Group forecasts.

 Identification

-A risk within the meaning of risk management in the Salzgitter Group is defined as potential damage that has not yet occurred, and has not been factored into a Group company’s planning or forecast.
-With risk management within the Salzgitter Group in mind, we analyze situations in the business units that we have not yet incorporated – or been able to incorporate – into our planning or in our forecast.
+A risk within the meaning of risk management in the Salzgitter Group is defined as potential damage that has not yet occurred and has not been factored into a Group company’s planning or forecast.
+With risk management within the Salzgitter Group in mind, situations are analyzed in the business units that we have not yet incorporated – or been able to incorporate – into our planning or in our forecast.
 We have drawn up a checklist that can be used to identify risks.
 The companies’ risk managers appointed by the respective senior management teams ensure an ongoing process by incorporating the respective risk owners.
 At the same time, the various situations are assigned to risk types.
-In the Salzgitter Group we categorize the risk types as follows:
+In the Salzgitter-Group we categorize the risk types as follows:

 The area of performance risks within the Salzgitter Group primarily addresses the main price and procurement risks from the raw materials and energy required, above all in the Steel Production and Steel Processing business units.
 This group of risks also includes production downtime risks relating essentially to key plant equipment and machinery such as the rolling mills.